YassineMhd/Thamaniah-Front/README.md

 2. **Browse:** Results are organized into sections (Podcasts, Movies & TV, Others)
 3. **View Options:** Toggle between list and grid layouts for each section
 4. **Navigation:** Use the sidebar for future navigation features
-5. **Responsive:** Works seamlessly on desktop, tablet, and mobile devices

 ## Development